Antos1812/Main-page-Example-/README.md

 **Update 16.10.2024** I added Toogle button for the description text, plus function for this, also Socials links added for, yt, github, itch.io and google play.
 And extra avat img on the top-left corner of the website.
 ![image](https://github.com/user-attachments/assets/74c8cc51-dc3f-43ea-a261-148c3e18b288)

+**Update 17.10.2024** I added new function in toggle button, rotation for "onclick", also added transition for description text and added organized comments in code.

 ## Technologies Used

 - HTML
+- JS
 - CSS

 ## Usage